 The log cabin is no longer available.
 A couple who can work together and maintain social distance otherwise would be perfect.

-My wife, Deborah, and I own a 15-acre vacation property on the South Fork of the New River, 5 miles from Boone, in the Appalachian Mountains of North Carolina.
+My wife, Deborah, started with a 15-acre vacation property on the South Fork of the New River, 5 miles from Boone, in the Appalachian Mountains of North Carolina.
 A 37 year old cabin sits high on the mountain and our new cabin is close to the river.
 No neighbors are in sight.
 A steep gravel road goes down to the river – a 10-15 minute walk.

-We are building the new cabin where we can hear and see the river and are selling the old cabin and upper 12 acres.
+We have built a new cabin down the hill where we can hear and see the river and have sold the old cabin and upper 12 acres.
 We live a 3-hour drive away in Carrboro, NC and Deborah goes to the cabin just about every other weekend.
 I work there for weeks at the time.
 My name is Tom.
 We have a dog; his name is Bogie.

 Deborah is a health research analyst.
 Someday she hopes to be able to work from the cabin but is now content to use it as a retreat from the stresses of a professional career.
 My work is mostly on the property and am also developing community vermiculture in Carrboro.
 For most, if not all the time, I will be your sole host.

 The New River is special – one of the oldest rivers in the world; it's a mystery how it got its name.
 We've been told that the section of river that runs past our property is the most scenic in the area – the water is clear and the river is lined mostly with forest and farms.
 There has been a good flow of water and it's tame enough for beginners.
 We own 3 kayaks and are on the river every chance we get.
 There is a grassy area where we love to read in our Adirondack chairs and swing in our hammock – and watch the river go by.
 A swimming hole is just downstream of the cabin where the current is just right for swimming in place.